 Etsy also launched a Guest Pinner programme to bring in different points of view and engage the community in content sharing on Pinterest.
-Etsy invites people on Pinterest ranging from Etsy Sellers to popular bloggers, to brands such as Martha Stewart Weddings Magazine.
+Etsy invite people on Pinterest ranging from Etsy sellers to popular bloggers, to brands such as Martha Stewart Weddings Magazine.
 Weekly Guest Pinners use group boards to show off trendsetting finds.
-This brings fresh perspectives to Etsy’s boards.
+This brings fresh perspective to Etsy’s boards.

 Upon observing that their customers were saving Etsy items to Pinterest, the Etsy team added the Save button on each item listing page on Etsy.com.
 The Save button makes it easy for Etsy shoppers to save items while browsing the site.